-If you have been arrested, charged or are facing criminal investigation for the crime of harassment in Fort Worth or a surrounding city in Tarrant County, Texas, you should call The Hampton Law Firm now to determine what your legal rights and options are under Texas law.
+If you have been arrested, charged or are facing criminal investigation for the crime of harassment in Fort Worth or a surrounding city in Tarrant County, Texas, you should call The Hampton Criminal Defense Attorneys, PLLC now to determine what your legal rights and options are under Texas law.

 Upon first glance, it may appear that the crime of harassment is not a serious concern.
 However, because it is an arrestable offense under Texas law, facing allegations of harassment will lead to a criminal arrest, bonding out of jail and a series of court dates to determine if you will receive a conviction that will remain permanently on your criminal record.